1200wd/web-coineva/content/crypto-tax-administration-2.rst

     >>> from cryptalyse.cryptalyse import CryptalyseWallet
     >>> w = CryptalyseWallet.create('reconstructed', 'tb1qe7h6l8sg7nf8z0rz6a4kfgavatjjac5qardt5z')

-If you now update the wallet you can see it found 2 transactions with this address.
+If you now update the wallet, you can see it found 2 transactions with this address.

 .. code-block:: python